 Bottom-right: a platform on “L” downtown

-Click here to check out part 2!
+Click here for Chicago Food and Travel part 2!

 Want to check out more awesome USA travel guides: